russross/codrilla/api.md

     All students enrolled in the course that do not appear in one of the CSV files will be dropped from the course.

-*   Update some course and student mapping data:
+*   Update and student mapping data:

         POST /course/canvasstudentmappings

     The contents must be JSON object mapping Canvas student IDs to email addresses.

-    Once these mappings are updated, the CSV file can be uploaded again to finish updating course membership.

 *   Get a list of courses and assignments (instructor)